rcpoison/steam-scraper/README.md

 ```

-Build Whitelist:
+Build whitelist:
 ```
 steam-scraper -u -p > whitelist.txt
 ```
+Will write a file which contains all available tags.
-Now edit the whitelist.txt with your sacred editor of choice and run:
+Now edit the whitelist.txt with your sacred editor of choice, remove the tags you do not want and run:
 ```
 steam-scraper -u -i whitelist.txt -w
 ```